Dora Rosa Obituary (2020) - The Pioneer News

 Dora Opal (nee Smith) Rosa, 78, of Forest Park, Ill., passed away on Friday, Nov.
 6, 2020.

-She was the beloved wife of Ruben Rosa; loving mother of Rafael (Colleen) Rosa, Ana Lucy Chowdhury, Maria Elena Schillinger and Christina White; cherished grandmother of Ethan and Lucas Rosa, Maleeha and Meghna Chowdhury and Ian and Schillinger and Jacob White.
+She was the beloved wife of Ruben Rosa; loving mother of Rafael (Colleen) Rosa, Ana Lucy Chowdhury, Maria Elena Schillinger and Christina White; cherished grandmother of Ethan and Lucas Rosa, Maleeha and Meghna Chowdhury, Karl and Ian and Schillinger and Jacob White.

 Mrs. Rosa was a long-time resident of Shepherdsville.
 She graduated from Shepherdsville High School in 1959.
 She served as a teacher's aide at Cedar Grove and Roby Elementary Schools for over 20 years.
 She was a U.S. Army veteran.